rollator3000/MS_omics/README.md

 # A comparison study of prediction approaches for multiple training data sets & test data with block-wise missing values
-This is the README to the repository of Frederik Ludwigs' Master-Thesis, supervised by: <br>
+This is the README to the repository of Frederik Ludwigs' Master-Thesis: <br>
+***A comparison study of prediction approaches for multiple training data sets & test data with block-wise missing values*** <br> supervised by: <br>
 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

 ## Project description
-This project compares different adaptions of the RandomForest-Method to deal with blockwise missing data!
-A dataset with blockwise missingness, consists of different folds, where for each fold has different observed features - basically, it's like having different training-sets *(different observed features for each training-set)* for the same response! <br>
+This project compares different adaptions of the RandomForest-Method & other approaches to deal with blockwise missing data!
+A dataset with blockwise missingness, consists of different folds, where each fold has different observed features - basically, it's like having different training-sets for the same response! *(different observed features for each training-set, where each trainingset has the same response value)*  <br>
-In these settings imputation techniques are only reliable if the different datasets are not too heterogenous & the set of covariates highly overlap!
-As this is often not the case we try to incorporate the different features from the different folds/ training-sets into a single RandomForest!
+As in these settings imputation techniques are only reliable if the different datasets are not too heterogenous & the set of covariates highly overlap, we try a new approach by trying to incorporate the different features from the different folds/ training-sets into a single RandomForest / Approach!

 **Example:**
 Different hospitals do reseach regarding the same response *(e.g. Breast Cancer)*, but the different hospitals do not necessarily collect the same features - in this setting the data from the different hospitals can be seen as the data from different folds - where none of the folds have the exact same feature space!